Westberg-Lab/Protein-Analysis-Pipeline/script_documentation.md

 - Runs each script in the pipeline in the correct order
 - Handles errors and provides status updates
 - Supports resuming from failures
+- Supports running multiple configurations in a single pipeline run

 ### Command-line Arguments
 ```